-Creating a VXC to AWS via Direct Connect (DX) from an MCR is a straightforward process via the Portal.
-Follow the steps below to establish a private VIF connection that is able to connect either directly to a selected VPC (via VGW) or to a range of VPCs either in a single or multiple AWS regions (within a single AWS account).
-Alternatively, you can watch the 7-minute video tutorial at the bottom of this page.
+You can create a VXC from an MCR to AWS Direct Connect (DX) through the Portal.
+Follow the steps in this article to establish a private VIF connection that can connect either directly to a selected VPC (via VGW) or to a range of VPCs either in a single or multiple AWS regions (within a single AWS account).
+Alternatively, you can watch the 7-minute video tutorial.

-The majority of this guide will concentrate on building a Private Direct Connect VIF connection type to AWS.
-However, if you wish to build a Public VIF (S3, Dynamo DB and other public IP addressable services) and do not wish to build a Private VIF, you may jump directly to the last section of this article.
+The majority of this article describes building a Private Direct Connect VIF connection type to AWS.
+However, if you need to build a Public VIF (S3, Dynamo DB and other public IP addressable services) and do not want to build a Private VIF, jump directly to the last section of this article.

 Pre-requisites for Private VIF connection type (VPC target)

-In order to connect from an existing MCR to AWS using a private VIF, you’ll need to gather the following information:
+To connect from an existing MCR to AWS using a private VIF, collect the following information: